Our web development process is based on listening to your needs, thinking about your issues and collaboratively developing solutions with you.

 First, we meet with you to listen to what your website needs and priorities are.
 We then talk further, clarifying these needs and priorities with more detail.

-2. Assess user needs
+2. Identify user needs

 3. Create value-added solutions

-Where possible, we will try and add value by suggesting smart solutions that can provide a richer experience for your target audience members and provide benefits to your organisation such as lower administration costs or increased brand exposure.
+Where possible, we will try and add value by suggesting solutions that provide a richer experience for your target audience members and provide benefits to your organisation such as lower administration costs or increased brand exposure.

 It's our experience that designing and building websites involves balancing organisational and user needs against the project constraints of budget, scope and time.
 Sometimes, there will arise situations where you would like particular content or functionality developed, which exceeds your web budget.
 In these situations we always adopt the following approach: